Relationship manager - E-invoicing, Inland Revenue - Wellington, New Zealand

-Grand says the MBA programme has certainly delivered in terms of intellectual challenge.
+Grant says the MBA programme has certainly delivered in terms of intellectual challenge.

 “Learning about myself, challenging my thinking and my emotions was difficult for me, but hugely worth it,” says Grant.
 “I have definitely grown a lot as a person as a result of doing the MBA.”

 “The biggest unexpected bonus was the depth of the friendships I have made with my classmates, whom I wouldn’t have met if I hadn’t taken the MBA programme.
 I think my life is richer from getting to know them.

 Grant says his MBA helped him to secure a senior leadership position as Head of Accounting at Xero, based in Wellington, and then Head of Government Relationships.